Hills along Arlington Blvd approaching Nutley in Merrifield (staff photo by Angela Woolsey)

 Thanks for reading!
 Feel free to discuss the day’s happenings in the comments.

-A fawn spotted in Vienna (staff photo by Angela Woolsey)
+A cardinal sits on a power line in Vienna (staff photo by Angela Woolsey)

 Good Wednesday evening, Fairfax County.
 Let’s take a look back at today’s stories and a look forward to tomorrow’s event calendar.